MENU

 • Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
 From there, you can make an easy day trip into Siena (or any other town in Tuscany!).

 • Skipping Milan if it seems too hectic: Does five cities in ten days sound like too much checking in and out of hotels for you?
 If so, I don’t blame you.
 It might be more enjoyable to save Milan for a return trip to Italy.
 Use the extra day as another day in either the Cinque Terre, or add an extra night in Florence for the Siena day trip I mention above.
+Again, I would recommend to change the order of the itinerary to avoid taking the train between Cinque Terre and Venice, like I explain in bullet point #2 of this list.

 Any Questions on This Ten Day Italy Itinerary?